 Dehydration Method

 Dehydration removes moisture (water content) from solid or liquid.
 It differs from drying because the application of artificial heat under a controlled atmosphere is performed.
 It is also an old method of food preservation.
 Dehydration makes food lighter and smaller.
-Dehydrated foods are preferred during trekking and traveling.
+Dehydrated foods are preferable during trekking and traveling.
 Example: Mango, Broccoli, Beets, Grapes, Chicken Fish, etc.,

 Food Preservation by Fermentation